Regional Comprehensive Economic Partnership: Projected value

-RCEP and Covid-19: Impacts and Mitigation
+RCEP and COVID-19

-Impacts of COVID-19 on RCEP Members
+Impacts of COVID-19 on RCEP members

 The COVID-19 pandemic impacted virtually every economy, happening right as the RCEP trade deal was meant to start.
 The pandemic caused trade costs to increase at borders, creating barriers on trade to goods and services.
 According to the World Bank, issues of high fiscal debt, supply chain bottlenecks, the widening skill gap, an increase in poverty, and global supply value chain resilience were challenges in economic recovery.

 Trends in pandemic responses within RCEP members mirrored global ones, with RCEP members with more developed markets having both a quicker response and recovery from economic shocks than emerging markets.
 This was found to be due to emerging markets lack of risk resistance, which is predicted to strengthen under regional integration under the RCEP agreement.

-RCEP Mitigation of Economic Shocks
+RCEP mitigation of economic shocks

 The regional integration of RCEP will result from the contents of the agreement, including rules based trade and investment, open market access, increased economic cooperation, and having ASEAN members central to the agreement.
 These measures have worked to alleviate the economic shocks of the pandemic, and are expected to assist in mitigating effects of the US-China trade war on East Asia.
 An analysis conducted by Itakura (2022) shows positive trends in growth of GDP for all RCEP members through the 2030s.

-Asia Global Institute Report: RCEP Trade 2022
+Asia Global Institute report: RCEP Trade 2022

 Trade between RCEP members in 2022 revealed post-pandemic trade dynamics and reflected the increasing integration that the RCEP intended to create.
 The Asia Global Institute reports that in 2022, trade between RCEP members increased by 8 percent, lagging behind trade between RCEP members and non-RCEP members with an increased 8.6% growth in trade.
 All members experienced a rebound in trade post COVID-19, arriving at pre-Covid trade levels by 2023.

 Raw materials, such as salt, nickel, and chemicals, significantly increased in trade between RCEP members.
 This could be a result of both China and Indonesia being members, with China being the lead importer of nickel and Indonesia being the lead global exporter.
 This is also representative of the Electric Vehicle industry prevalent within RCEP members.
 There was a dramatic increase in tobacco exports within RCEP members of 150% in 2022, with China individually experiencing a 900% growth of exports.

 Although RCEP is the first agreement to create a free trade agreement between the large economies of China, South Korea, and Japan, 2022 trends show a preference for the big three to trade with other RCEP members rather than each other.
 Trade volume between the big three declined between the years of 2020 to 2023 as trade between RCEP members as a conglomerate grew.

 The ASEAN countries within RCEP were not observed to experience gains in trade.
 In 2022, 20% of ASEAN's trade occurred between ASEAN members, and 30% came from what is referred to as the non-ASEAN 5, consisting of Indonesia, Malaysia, the Philippines, Singapore, and Thailand.